 Some of the best pieces of modern technology employ the use of multilayer PCBs.
-These PCBs include intricate layers that each have their own circuit pathways.
-They are laminated together to be put into a variety of complex technology such as smartphones, televisions, wearable technology, and even some medical equipment.
+These PCBs include intricate layers that each have their circuit pathways.
+They are laminated together to be put into a variety of complex technologies such as smartphones, televisions, wearable technology, and even some medical equipment.

-If you?re looking to create a multilayer PCB for the first time, there are a number of things you should consider before you get started.
-In this article, you?re going to learn five tips for creating the best multilayer PCB for your design and purposes.
+If you’re looking to create a multilayer PCB for the first time, there are some things you should consider before you get started.
+In this article, you’re going to learn five tips for creating the best multilayer PCB for your design and purposes.

 1: USE SOFTWARE TO DETERMINE LAYOUTS

 Single-layer printed circuit boards are unique to multilayer boards.
-They don?t require layering or stacking.
-However, this aspect is obviously important in the creation of a functioning multilayer PCB.
+They don’t require layering or stacking.
+However, this aspect is important in the creation of a functioning multilayer PCB.
 But why?

-Multilayer PCBs will have a number of circuits that will send energy currents throughout the board to perform functions for the technology it is inside of.
+Multilayer PCBs will have several circuits that will send energy currents throughout the board to perform functions for the technology it is inside of.
 A lot of energy means a lot of heat!
 This can cause a variety of issues if not handled correctly in the design process.

-Using a design software can help you determine the best way to layout your board to avoid overheating and electronic noise issues related with multilayer PCBs.
+Using design software can help you determine the best way to lay out your board to avoid overheating and electronic noise issues related to multilayer PCBs.
 It can also suggest the addition of components that are there to help address these specific issues.
-Software can take the guess work out of proper layering and component dispersement, as well.
+The software can take the guesswork out of proper layering and component displacement, as well.

 2: CHOOSE THE RIGHT BOARD SIZE